coleifer/peewee/docs/new/interactive.rst

    >>> from playhouse.reflection import generate_models, print_model, print_table_sql
    >>>

-The :py:func:`generate_models` function will introspect the database and generate model classes for all the tables that are found.
+The :func:`generate_models` function will introspect the database and generate model classes for all the tables that are found.
 This is a handy way to get started and can save a lot of typing.
 The function returns a dictionary keyed by the table name, with the generated model as the corresponding value: